 Common Ground, the Foundation's anti-sectarianism course supporting good relations within sport, was delivered to numerous clubs and communities during the year as part of the Connect programme.

 It was also delivered as part of Fresh Start through Sport, both as a module and as a standalone workshop.

-power of football.
+Foundation staff continue to promote good relations through the reach of the Foundation and the power of football.